 Don't Let Spending Dominate Your Leisure and Socialization Time

 Avoid Spending Focused Activities

 For instance, for many people shopping is a recreation.
 It takes up time, it can be social, and acquiring new things can sometimes be fun.
 However, it's very spending focused.
-Therefore, if you can transition shopping from a leisure pursuit to a purpose driven and planned activity, you've made huge strides in controlling your spending.
+It's likely that the more you look, the more you'll end up buying.
+Therefore, if you can transition shopping from a leisure pursuit to a purpose driven and planned activity, you will have made huge strides in controlling your spending.

 Making lists and condensing all shopping for the week into a single trip are tactics that can help.
 Finding other activities to do with friends or family members rather than shopping is critical as well.

 Another common leisure pursuit is attending sporting events.
 Active involvement in a sport can be more engaging, healthy, and in many cases more cost effective.
 Participation can provide the group socialization and excitement offered by spectator sports as well.
 Communities frequently offer softball leagues, summer tennis, bowling leagues, and more.

 Participation in health and fitness clubs is another social/leisure activity enjoyed by many.
 For those with fairly modest fitness goals however, consistently participating in a family game of softball, frisbee, basketball, volleyball, bicycling, or a visit to the community pool would probably be as effective.
 Even a daily walking date with a spouse or friend is a great fitness goal and opportunity for good socialization.
 In general, the goal is to find more ways to entertain yourself and fewer instances of paying to be entertained.